zama-ai/fhevm-react-template/packages/site/README.md

 npx hardhat node --verbose
 ```

+2. Open your Browser

+3. From your browser, open the MetaMask extension and select the Hardhat network

-2. From the `<root>/packages/site` run
+4. From the `<root>/packages/site` run

 ```sh
 npm run dev:mock
 ```

-3. In your browser open `http://localhost:3000`
+4. In your browser open `http://localhost:3000`

-4. Open Metamask connect to local Hardhat node
-i.
-Select Add network.
-ii.
-Select Add a network manually.
-iii.
-Enter your Hardhat Network RPC URL, http://127.0.0.1:8545/ (or http://localhost:8545).
-iv.
-Enter your Hardhat Network chain ID, 31337 (or 0x539 in hexadecimal format).

 ## How to fix Hardhat Node + Metamask Errors ?